mdsadiqueinam/Project-and-Data-Structure-in-Python/README.md

 ### Personal Project Repo

-This repositry conatians all the project in python programing language
+This repositry conatians all of my personal project in python programing language